alexdevero/alex-devero-blog/blog-archives/archive-18/04-03-19--getting-started-with-ruby-the-easy-way-pt8.md

 # Outputs 3.14159265358979323846
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt8
+## Epilogue: Getting Started With Ruby the Easy Way Pt8

 Congratulations!
 You've finished the eight part of the Getting started with Ruby series.
 Today, you've learned a lot new concepts from the world of Ruby and OOP.
 From now, instance and class variables and methods (and constants) and accessors will no longer be a puzzle for you.
 You will recognize them when you will see them in code.